Joseph Schumpeter: Personal life

 Schumpeter was married three times.
-His first wife was Gladys Ricarde Seaver, an Englishwoman nearly 12 years his senior (married 1907, separated 1913, divorced 1925).
-His best man at his wedding was his friend and Austrian jurist Hans Kelsen.
-His second was Anna Reisinger, 20 years his junior and daughter of the concierge of the apartment where he grew up.
+His first marriage was to Gladys Ricarde Seaver, an Englishwoman nearly 12 years his senior, in 1907.
+His best man at the wedding was the Austrian jurist Hans Kelsen.
+They separated in 1913 and were finally divorced in 1925.
+His second was to Anna Reisinger, 20 years his junior and daughter of the concierge of the apartment where he grew up.
 As a divorced man, he and his bride converted to Lutheranism to marry.
-They married in 1925, but within a year, she died in childbirth.
+They married in 1925, but she died in childbirth the year after.
 The loss of his wife and newborn son came only weeks after Schumpeter's mother had died.
-Five years after arriving to the US, in 1937, at the age of 54, Schumpeter married the American economic historian Dr. Elizabeth Boody (1898–1953), who helped him popularize his work and edited what became their magnum opus, the posthumously published History of Economic Analysis.
+Five years after arriving in the US, in 1937, at the age of 54, Schumpeter married the American economic historian Dr. Elizabeth Boody (1898–1953), who helped him popularize his work and edited what became their magnum opus, the posthumously published History of Economic Analysis.
 Elizabeth assisted him with his research and English writing until his death.

-Schumpeter claimed that he had set himself three goals in life: to be the greatest economist in the world, to be the best horseman in all of Austria, and the greatest lover in all of Vienna.
-He said he had reached two of his goals, but he never said which two, although he is reported to have said that there were too many fine horsemen in Austria for him to succeed in all his aspirations.
+Schumpeter claimed that he had set himself three goals in life: to be the greatest economist in the world, the best horseman in all of Austria, and the greatest lover in all of Vienna.
+He claimed to have reached two of these goals, though he never specified which two, although he is reported to have said that there were too many fine horsemen in Austria for him to succeed in all his aspirations.

-Later life and death

-Schumpeter died in his home in Taconic, Connecticut, at the age of 66, on the night of January 7, 1950.
+Schumpeter died in his home in Taconic, Connecticut, at the age of 66, on the night of January 8, 1950.